Clean Plate campaign: Pandemics

-A rampant African swine fever in 2019-20 seriously damaged the pork production in China, raising the pork price in many places doubled for almost a year.
+An African swine fever outbreak in 2019–20 seriously damaged pork production in China, raising the pork price in many places doubled for almost a year.
 Pork is the dominant meat consumption in China, and as a result weighs heavily on its Consumer Price Index (CPI).
-Result shows that at the end of 2020, China's pork price jumps 110.2% from a year earlier, making the CPI rose for 4.5% compared to the data in the previous year, which is the highest increase of this inflation measurement in eight years.
+Results show that at the end of 2020, China's pork price jumped 110.2% from a year earlier, making the CPI rise 4.5% compared to the data in the previous year, which is the highest increase of this inflation measurement in eight years.

-Undoubtedly, one remark of 2020 is the outbreak of COVID-19.
+In 2020, the outbreak of COVID-19 marked another crisis.
 "Strict lockdown measures in the early part of 2020 also cast a psychological shadow over many Chinese farmers, who began to stockpile more crops at home and were more reluctant to sell to wholesalers, out of concern that there would be a resurgence of the coronavirus."
-Such behaviors reduced the supply of crops in the market which further drives up the price.
-Due to the pandemic, many people, especially under-protected marginalized populations have been already deprived of the deadly economic environment.
-They, who might not have even earned a penny in the situation, were very vulnerable to such a price increase of staple food and pork as mentioned above.
-Another aspect affecting food supply and price is the rage purchasing or food stocking.
-Study in April 2020 shows that 79% of respondents to the survey have stocked up dry food items like rice, noodles, flours etc. during the coronavirus outbreak.
-Fearing the second wave of the pandemic, there requires a higher stocks of food than usual.
-The basic economic theory tells us that higher demand usually leads to a higher price, which adds more pressure to the middle-lower class in China on their food security.
+Such behaviors reduced the supply of crops in the market, which further drives up the price.
+Due to the pandemic, many people, especially under-protected marginalized populations, were very vulnerable to such a price increase of staple food and pork.
+Another aspect affecting food supply and price is rage purchasing or food stocking.
+A survey in April 2020 showed that 79% of respondents stocked up dry food items like rice, noodles, flours etc. during the coronavirus outbreak.
+Fearing the second wave of the pandemic, a higher stock of food than usual was required.
+According to basic economic theory, higher demand usually leads to a higher price, which adds more pressure to the middle-lower class in China on their food security.